 Learning other languages and understanding other cultures is a 21st Century skill that is vital to success in the global environment.
-Language education and cultural awareness not only contributes to students' career and college readiness; it also helps develop the individual as they take on a new and more invigorating view of the world.
+Language education and cultural awareness not only contribute to students' career and college readiness; it also helps develop the individual as they take on a new and more invigorating view of the world.

-At the Middle School level, incoming 6th grade students select a World Language that will be a part of their daily schedule.
+At the Middle School level, incoming 6th-grade students select a World Language that will be a part of their daily schedule.
 Typically, students will begin at the Introductory level and move onto Developing level in 7th grade and Transitional level in 8th grade(some exceptions may apply).
 South Middle School offers French, Italian, and Spanish; and Thomas Middle School offers French, German, and Spanish.

 The videos below feature District 25 students explaining why learning a language is important to them, how they selected a language, and other fun facts about learning a new language!

 The American Council of Teaching Foreign Languages (ACTFL) explains how students advance toward greater proficiency.
 The District 25 World Language teachers use the World-Readiness Standards for Learning Languages to develop high quality and authentic curriculum for the various proficiency levels.
 The national standards focus on five goals known as The Five C's: Communication, Cultures, Connections, Comparisons, and Communities.

 Other standards that impact foreign language curriculum design are: